jordantrent/minikube-experiments/prometheus-grafana-setup.md

 # Setting up Prometheus and Grafana

 ## My Thoughts
-- As usual, Chocolatey is a great way to get install CLI tool on Windows.
+- As usual, Chocolatey is a great way to install CLI tools on Windows.
 Make sure you're in Administrator mode.
 - Helm is a package manager for Kubernetes, simple.
 - Adjust the suggested steps for setting up Grafana to whatever terminal you're using, the default ones they suggest are for Linux.
 - Default username and password for Grafana is `admin`, it will prompt you to change this after first login.
 - Having a slight issue getting Grafana to open on the Node IP, but i'm just running it on localhost for now.
-My local url is http://127.0.0.1:49754.
 - Remember, Grafana and Prometheus are in the same cluster, access them via the provided address and in this instance, port 80.

 ## Prerequisites